huachuman/PubMed-DOI-Redirect/README.md

 ## Installation
-If you don't have it already, install the Tampermonkey or Greasemonkey extension for your browser from the official Tampermonkey website.
+If you don't have it already, install the Tampermonkey or Greasemonkey extension for your browser from the official website.

 Open the dashboard and click on the “Create a new script” button.